 Yumiko Masukagami, Research Technician

 I am interested in host-symbiont interactions and reductive genome evolution in bacteria.
-My research focuses on how the simplest self-replicating bacteria such as Mycoplasma spp. persist in the host and how bacteria become symbiotic in the host cells using multi-omics and microscopy approaches.
-I previously worked as a postdoc at the National Institute of Animal Health and in the Membranology Unit at OIST.
+My research focuses on how the simplest self-replicating bacteria such as Mycoplasma spp. persist in the host and how bacteria become symbiotic in the host cells.
+I previously worked as a postdoc at the National Institute of Animal Health in Tsukuba and in the Membranology Unit at OIST.
 Apart from science, I enjoy my time with family and our cats, badminton, and exploring Okinawa.